Fiserv/tenants-doc/faq.md

 ### How do I or my team member(s) get Write access to our product's Github repository?
   * Please send the request with the person's Github ID or email along with the repository in question to either our Teams channel or a Github Issue.

+### My documents and APIs are production ready.
+How do I publish my product on Developer Studio production environment for customers to view?
+  * Please refer to our [promotion process guide](promotion-process.md)

+### Can I have my product in production before completing all the documentation?
+  * We require some valid configurations and minimal basic documents and APIs that have been validated and functional.
+While you can continue to edit both of these while your product is in production, having improper or nonfunctional pages on your product is not a good customer experience.